vl4ds/Documentation/getting-started/first-smartapp.rst

     input "theswitch", "capability.switch", required: true

 The first argument to ``input`` is what we - inside our SmartApp - want to refer to the device as.
 In this case, we use ``"theswitch"``.
-This becomes the identifier for the device in our SmartApp, so that we can refer to the contact sensor as ``theswitch`` (without the quotes).
+This becomes the identifier for the device in our SmartApp, so that we can refer to the switch as ``theswitch`` (without the quotes).
 We'll see this in action shortly.

 The second argument is the type of device our SmartApp will work with. ``"capability.switch"`` states that our SmartApp is requesting the user to pick from *any* device that supports the Switch *capability*.
 The concept of capabilities is core to SmartThings, and requires a bit more explanation.